jasonip17/interesting-physics/README.md

 * **Simulation:** Forward-modeling and generating expected pulse shapes.
 * **ML Denoising:** Applying machine learning (CNN mainly) to denoise and clean raw data.

-For more details on the physics, methodology, and results, please refer to our published [paper](https://arxiv.org/abs/2512.09777).
+For more details on the physics, methodology, and results, please refer to the [paper](https://arxiv.org/abs/2512.09777).